I Am Not Your Negro

 In June 1979 writer James Baldwin wrote a letter to his agent about a book he would never finish.
 38 years later, his profound words would ring even truer in director Raoul Peck’s thought-provoking documentary.

-Narrated by Samuel Jackson and in Baldwin’s own words, ‘I Am Not Your Negro’ fuses the lives of three very different men (Martin Luther King, Malcolm X and Medgar Evers) and how their deaths would shape the story of America ever since.
+Narrated by Samuel Jackson and in Baldwin’s own words, ‘I Am Not Your Negro’ fuses the lives of three very different men (Martin Luther King, Malcolm X and Medgar Evers) and how their deaths would forever shape the story of America.

 Using a mixture of narration, historical interviews, movie clips and newsreel footage, ‘I Am Not Your Negro’ is a wake-up call that goes beyond reconciliation and targets both endemic fear and a country’s perpetuation of hostility.
 Slow and unwilling to honestly confront its own prosperity built on others’ blood, Baldwin’s words have much to say about America today, as it does of the past.